4 Big Summer Challenges and How HR Can Manage Them

 3. Managing PTO

-The problem: Many workers tend to save their vacation time for summer – nearly six in 10, a 2019 Accountemps study found.
-These trips and vacations can often throw off workers’ schedules and create scheduling conflicts, particularly when it comes to too many leave requests at one time.
+The problem: Many workers tend to save their vacation time for summer when kids are out of school and the weather is nicer in much of the country.
+These trips and vacations can often throw off workers’ schedules and create scheduling conflicts, particularly when many leave requests come in at one time.

-It can also be a good idea to hire some extra seasonal help or contract workers when necessary to allow employees to relax and recharge while keeping operations running smoothly.
+You might also want to hire some extra seasonal help or contract workers to allow employees to relax and recharge while keeping operations running smoothly.

 Practical tip: To avoid claims of preferential treatment – or even more severe claims such as retaliation – ensure that you have clear policies in place when it comes to handling time off requests fairly.
 This can include: